Agile software development and traditional cost accounting don’t match.

 The Problem of Traditional Project Cost Accounting

-But first, in order to embrace a new solution, it’s important to understand the problems caused by the common project approach to technology funding.
+Before we do so, however, it’s important to understand the problems caused by the traditional project approach to technology funding.

-The enterprise is organized into cost centers; each cost center must contribute project spending or people (the primary cost element) to the new effort.
-This creates a number of problems, including:
+The enterprise is organized into cost centers.
+Each cost center must contribute project spending or people (the primary cost element) to the new effort.
+This creates a number of problems:

-- The project budget process is slow and complicated; it takes many individual budgets (one per cost center) to create the project budget.
+- The project budget process is slow and complicated.
+It requires many individual budgets (one per cost center) to create the project.

-- It drives teams to make fine-grained decisions far too early in the cone of uncertainty.
-Their hand is forced; if they can’t identify all the tasks, how can they estimate how many people are needed, and for how long?
+- It drives teams to make fine-grained decisions far too early in the ‘cone of uncertainty.’
+If they can’t identify all the tasks, how can they reasonably estimate how many people are needed, and for how long?
+Their hand is forced.

-- The assignment of personnel is a temporary thing; the organization assumes people will come back into the cost center for future assignment.
-If they don’t, other planned projects will suffer.
+- Personnel are assigned on a temporary basis.
+The organization assumes people will come back into the cost center for future assignment.
+But if they don’t, other planned projects will suffer.

 - The model drives cost center managers to make sure everyone is fully allocated.
-However, running product development at 100% utilization is an economic disaster .
+However, running product development at 100 percent utilization is an economic disaster .
 The result is high variability to plan.

-- The model prevents individuals and teams from working together for longer than the duration of just the one project.
-This retards knowledge acquisition, team performance, and employee engagement.
+- The model prevents individuals and teams from working together for longer than the duration of a single project.
+This hinders learning, team performance, and employee engagement.
 And collocation is out of the question.

-Once the project is initialed, the challenges continue.
-The actual needs of the business and the project-specific fact patterns change quickly.
-However, the projects cannot flex to the changing priorities, because their budgets and personnel are fixed for the project term, as Figure 4 illustrates.
+Once the project is initiated, the challenges continue.
+The actual needs of the business, and the project-specific fact patterns, change quickly.
+However, because the budgets and personnel are fixed for the project term, the projects can’t flex to the changing priorities, as Figure 4 illustrates.

-The result is that the organization is unable to flex to the changing business needs without the overhead of re-budgeting and reallocating personnel.
-Overhead kicks in; economics suffer.
-The Cost of Delay (the cost of not doing the thing you should be doing) increases.
+The result is an organization is unable to adapt to changing business needs without the overhead of re-budgeting and reallocating personnel.
+Overhead kicks in.
+Economics suffer.
+The Cost of Delay (CoD)—the cost of not doing the thing you should be doing—increases.

 But we are not done.
 Product development cannot innovate without takings risks .
-By its very nature, development is extremely difficult to estimate because it contains a large degree of technical uncertainty.
+Because it contains a large degree of technical uncertainty, development is extremely difficult to estimate.
 And everyone knows that most things take longer than planned.
 Moreover, even when things go really well, stakeholders may want more of a specific feature.
 That takes longer, too.
-Again, project-based funding hinders forward progress, culture, and transparency, as Figure 5 illustrates.
+Again, project-based funding hampers forward progress, culture, and transparency, as Figure 5 illustrates.

-When a schedule overruns for any reason, it is necessary to analyze the variances, re-budget, and replan.
-Resources are scrambled, and reassignments of personnel occur.
-Other projects are negatively impacted.
-The “blame game” sets in, pitting project manager against project manager and financial analysts against the teams.
+When a schedule overruns for any reason, it’s necessary to analyze the variances, re-budget, and re-plan.
+Resources are scrambled.
+Personnel are reassigned.
+As a result, other projects are negatively impacted.
+Now, the ‘blame game’ sets in, pitting project managers against each other and financial analysts against the teams.
 Any project overrun has budget impact.
-The casualties are transparency, productivity, and morale.
+But the real casualties are transparency, productivity, and morale.

 Beyond Project Cost Accounting with SAFe

-Clearly, traditional cost accounting is a serious inhibitor to the goal of faster delivery and better economic outcomes.
-But, as we indicated, a solution presents itself, each element of which is described in the sections below.
+Clearly, traditional cost accounting undermines the goal of faster delivery and better economic outcomes.
+But, as we indicated, there’s a solution, each element of which is described in the sections below.

-The first step is to increase empowerment and decrease overhead by moving the day-to-day spend decisions (and associated resource decisions) to those closer to the solution.
-We do this by allocating budgets to each value stream, as Figure 6 illustrates.
+The first step is to increase empowerment and decrease overhead by moving the day-to-day spend decisions (and associated resource decisions) to the people closer to the solution.
+We do this by allocating Lean budgets to each value stream, as Figure 6 illustrates.

 This is a major step, and it delivers many benefits to the Lean enterprise:

-- Value stream (VS) stakeholders, including the Value Stream Engineer (VSE) and Program Portfolio Management, are empowered to allocate the budget to whatever personnel and resources make sense based on the current backlog and Roadmap context.
+- Value stream stakeholders, including the Solution Train Engineer (STE) and Lean Portfolio Management (LPM), are empowered to allocate the budget to the personnel and resources that make sense based on the current backlog and Roadmap.

-- Since value streams, and the Agile Release Trains that realize them, are long lived, the people involved work together for an extended period of time, increasing esprit de corps, knowledge, competency, and productivity.
+- Since value streams and the Agile Release Trains (ARTs) that realize them are long-lived, the people involved work together for an extended period of time, increasing esprit de corps, knowledge, competency, and productivity.

-- Value streams provide resource pooling, so when things change, people in the value stream can flex to the current context.
-They can move from team to team, and even from ART to ART, potentially without requiring permissions above the VS/ART level.
+- Value streams provide resource pooling.
+So when things change, people in the value stream can flex to the current context.
+They can also move from team to team, and potentially ART to ART, without requiring permissions above the value stream/ART level.

 - The budget is still controlled.
-In most cases, the expenses across a Program Increment (PI) are fixed or easy to forecast, so all stakeholders know the anticipated spend for the upcoming period, regardless of what features get worked on.
-And when a feature takes longer than planned, there is no impact on the budget and personnel decisions are a local—not budget or program—concern, as Figure 7 illustrates.
+In most cases, the expenses across a Program Increment (PI) are fixed or easy to forecast.
+So all stakeholders know the anticipated spend for the upcoming period, regardless of what features get worked on.
+And when a feature takes longer than planned, there’s no impact on the budget, and personnel decisions are a local—not budget or program—concern, as Figure 7 illustrates.

-Step #1 is a giant step forward.
-Budget aside, however, the enterprise must still be assured that the value streams are building the right thing.
+Step #1 is a giant leap forward.
+Budget aside, however, the enterprise still needs assurance that the value streams are building the right things.
 That’s one of the reasons projects were created to begin with.
-SAFe provides for this—not with projects, but via the empowerment and responsibilities of Solution and Product Management.
-And to provide visibility to everyone, all upcoming work is made, contained, and prioritized in the solution and Program Backlogs, as is illustrated in Figure 8.
+SAFe provides for this—not with projects, but through the empowerment and responsibilities of Solution and Product Management.
+And to provide visibility to everyone, all upcoming work is conducted, contained, and prioritized in the Solution and Program Backlogs, as illustrated in Figure 8.

-Work is pulled from the backlogs based on WSJF economic prioritization, so fiduciaries are assured that there is sound and logical economic reasoning behind these critical decisions, and that the right stakeholders are involved.
+Work is pulled from the backlogs based on Weighted Shortest Job First (WSJF) economic prioritization.
+This assures fiduciaries that there’s sound and logical economic reasoning behind these critical decisions and that the right stakeholders are involved.

 Principle #5 – Base milestones on objective evaluation of working systems provides the next piece of the puzzle.
-It’s one thing to allocate the budget in value stream-sized chunks, but it’s a reasonable expectation that all involved should get fast feedback on how the investment is tracking.
-Fortunately, SAFe provides regular, cadence-based opportunities to assess progress every program increment, via the Solution Demo and, if necessary, every two weeks via the System Demo.
-Participants include key stakeholders such as the Customer, Program Portfolio Management, Business Owners, Release Management, and the teams themselves.
-Any fiduciary can participate in these demos to help provide assurance that the right thing is being built in the right way, and that it is meeting the business needs of the customer, one program increment at a time.
+It’s one thing to allocate the budget in value stream–sized chunks.
+But it’s reasonable for all involved to want fast feedback on how the investment is tracking.
+Fortunately, SAFe provides regular, cadence-based opportunities to assess progress every PI via the Solution Demo and, if necessary, every two weeks via the System Demo.
+Participants include such key stakeholders as the Customer, Lean Portfolio Management, Business Owners, and the teams themselves.
+Any fiduciary can participate for assurance that the right thing is being built in the right way and that it’s meeting the customer’s business needs, one PI at a time.

-While the value stream is funded in the large, there is an exception to that rule.
-That is, by their very definition, epics are large enough and impactful enough to require additional approval.
-Often the initiatives impact multiple value streams and ARTs, and costs may run into many millions of dollars.
-That is why they all require vetting through the system and a lightweight business case, whether they arise at the portfolio, Value Stream, or Program Level, as Figure 9 illustrates.
+While the value stream is funded in the aggregate, there is an exception to that rule.
+By their very definition, epics are large enough and impactful enough to require additional approval.
+Often these initiatives affect multiple value streams and ARTs; costs may run into many millions of dollars.
+That is why they all require vetting through the system and a Lean business case, whether they arise at the portfolio, Large Solution, or Program Level, as Figure 9 illustrates.

-Portfolio epics may be funded by a budgetary reserve, or perhaps by reallocation of personnel or budgets from another value stream.
-Value stream epics and program epics may arise locally, or they may occur as a result of portfolio level epics.
-Upon approval, however, they are funded from value streams.
-In any case, epics are large enough to require analysis and both strategic and financial-level decision-making.
-That’s what makes an epic an epic.
+Unanticipated portfolio epics may be funded by a budgetary reserve, by reallocation of personnel or budgets from another value stream, or simply the awareness that a large spend is going to consume a big portion of an existing value stream budget.
+In any case, epics are large enough to require analysis, as well as strategic-level and financial-level decision-making.
+That—along with the Lean business case—is what makes an epic an epic.

-Finally, while value streams are largely self-organizing and self-managing, they do not cause their own existence, nor fund themselves.
-To that end, Program Portfolio Management has the authority to set and adjust the value stream budgets within the portfolio.
+Finally, although value streams are largely self-organizing and self-managing, they do not launch or fund themselves.
+As a result, LPM has the authority to set and adjust the value stream budgets within the portfolio.
 In order to respond to change, however, funding will vary over time based on business dynamics, as Figure 10 illustrates.

 Nominally, these budgets can be adjusted twice annually.
-Less frequently than that, and spending is fixed for too long a time, limiting agility.
+Less frequently than that, and spending is fixed for too long, limiting agility.
 More frequently, and the enterprise may seem to be very Agile, but people are standing on shifting sand.
 That creates too much uncertainty and an inability to commit to any near-term course of action.